negarprh/Leet-Code/README.md

 - **README.md**: Brief descriptions of the problems solved in that folder.

 ## Problem Categories
-- [Arrays](./Arrays): Contains problems related to arrays, such as searching, sorting, and manipulation of array elements.
+- [Arrays](./Arrays): Contains problems related to arrays, such as searching, sorting, and manipulating array elements.
 - [Math](./Math): Contains math-related problems, including divisibility, basic arithmetic, and other mathematical operations.

 Feel free to browse the solutions and leave feedback!